mz0in/coolify-docs/git-providers/bitbucket/integration.md

 4. That's it!
 Coolify will automatically pull the latest version of your repository and deploy it.

 ## Automatic commit deployments with webhooks (Optional)
-You can add a custom webhook URL to your GitLab repository to trigger a new deployment when you push to your repository.
+You can add a custom webhook URL to your Bitbucket repository to trigger a new deployment when you push to your repository.

 :::tip
 This can be set on either public or private repositories.
 :::

 In your resource, there is a `Webhooks` menu.
-In the `Manual Git Webhooks` section, you can find the URL what you need to set in your GitLab repository.
+In the `Manual Git Webhooks` section, you can find the URL what you need to set in your Bitbucket repository.

-1. Set a secret key in the `GitLab Webhook Secret` input field.
+1. Set a secret key in the `Bitbucket Webhook Secret` input field.
-2. Go to your repository in GitLab and open the `Settings` / `Webhooks` menu.
+2. Go to your repository in Bitbucket and open the `Repository Settings` / `Webhooks` menu as `Repository hooks`.
 3. Add the URL from Coolify to the `URL` input field and the secret token.
-4. Select the `Push events` option.
+4. Select the `Push` option.
 5. That's it!
-Now when you push to your repository, GitLab will send a webhook request to Coolify and it will trigger a new deployment.
+Now when you push to your repository, Bitbucket will send a webhook request to Coolify and it will trigger a new deployment.

 ## Merge request deployments with webhooks (Optional)
-You can add a custom webhook URL to your GitLab repository to trigger a new deployment when you create a new merge request.
+You can add a custom webhook URL to your Bitbucket repository to trigger a new deployment when you create a new merge request.

 :::tip
 This can be set on either public or private repositories.
 :::

-The process is the same as the previous one, but you need to select the `Merge request events` option in the `Settings` / `Webhooks` menu.
+The process is the same as the previous one.
+In the `Repository Settings` / `Webhooks` menu, you need to select the following events in the `Pull Request` option:
+- `Created`
+- `Updated`
+- `Merged`
+- `Declined`